-The Department of Business Law became a department of its own in 1962 and the Research Policy Institute was established in 1979 and the Institute of Economic Research in 1986.
+The Department of Business Law became a department of its own in 1962, the Research Policy Institute was established in 1979 and the Institute of Economic Research was founded in 1986.

 Although there is a long history of informal ties and close co-operation between the different units, the formal development of a unified School began in the late 1980s, when the first part of the campus – the Holger Crafoord Centre – was built with generous donations from the Crafoord Foundation.
 The building is named after the founder of the foundation, the industrialist Holger Crafoord (1908-1982).
 The Holger Crafoord Centre was built in three stages during the period 1988-1998.